followmyutopia/devextreme-documentation/api-reference/30 Data Layer/PivotGridDataSource/1 Configuration/store/type.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the type of the store used to access data.
+Specifies the **PivotGridDataSource**'s storage type.
 <!--/shortDescription-->

 <!--fullDescription-->
-The option can take on one of the following values.
+This option accepts one of the following values:

 - "array"
  Creates an [ArrayStore](/Documentation/ApiReference/Data_Layer/ArrayStore/).